 Larry Lower Morgan County Food & Farms Association Fund 2013 Morgan County’s 2013 Spirit of the Panhandle winner established this fund to support the local farm and food movement.

-Martinsburg Civil Air Patrol Fund 2016 Martinsburg resident Dennis D. Barron, a long-time supporter of the West Virginia Wing of the Civil Air Patrol, established this legacy gift which will be funded through his estate plan to help support operations and programs of the Martinsburg Squadron of the Civil Air Patrol.
+Martinsburg Civil Air Patrol Fund 2016 Martinsburg native Col. Dennis D. Barron, a long-time supporter of the West Virginia Wing of the Civil Air Patrol, created a lasting legacy in his estate plan.
+Col. Barron passed away unexpectedly in 2019 but he will be remembered thanks to this fund that helps support operations and programs of the Martinsburg Squadron of the Civil Air Patrol.

-Martinsburg Union Rescue Mission Fund honoring Bill and Libby Crowe 2012 Established by an anonymous donor who wanted to pay tribute to Pastor and Mrs. Crowe, this fund will provide financial resources to support the Martinsburg Union Rescue Mission and its programs.
+Martinsburg Union Rescue Mission Fund honoring Bill and Libby Crowe 2012 Established by an anonymous donor who wanted to pay tribute to Pastor and Mrs. Crowe, this fund supports the Martinsburg Union Rescue Mission and its programs.

 Arthur H. Miller Fund 2006 Created by bequest, Arthur Miller designated his fund to provide annual grants to benefit Berkeley County Senior Services.